arindamrc/cpp_mindmaps/stl_algorithms.md

 1. `_if`: used when you can call two forms of an algorithm that have the same number of parameters either by passing a value or by passing a function or function object.
 In this case, the version without the sufﬁx is used for values, and the version with the _if sufﬁx is used for functions and function objects.
 2. `_copy`: used as an indication that elements are not only manipulated but also copied into a destination range.

+### Sorting Criterion

+The sorting criterion has to deﬁne a *strict weak ordering* on the values.
+A criterion, where values are compared as equal or less, such as operator <=, does not ﬁt this requirement.

 ### Algorithm Types

 #### Nonmodifying